Bindy Johal: Early life

-Born in Punjab, India to a Jatt Sikh family of the Johal clan, Bindy immigrated to Vancouver, British Columbia with his parents at the age of four.
+Johal was born in 1971 (although some sources have noted 1972 and 1973) in Punjab, India to a Jatt Sikh family of the Johal clan.
+He immigrated to Vancouver, British Columbia with his family at the age of four.
+His parents separated and he was raised by his mother.
 He was increasingly temperamental, resented discipline, and had a lack of respect and remorse for others.
 He suffered from severe depression when his parents cut his hair after an armed assault in Canada in the aftermath of the Assassination of Indira Gandhi, which happened miles away in Delhi, his mother said, "That was the only time I saw another expression of his other than anger and silence."
-He remained a devout Sikh till his death, although he kept his religious life in chains and only showed it when in life threatening matters.
 Johal was considered to be a "problem child" by his teachers.
 One of Johal's teachers, Rob Sandhu, stated: "When he came into Grade 8, it didn't seem like he had any problems.
 It seems these kids are not being flagged.
 But teachers are raising these issues, so why aren't we acting on it?"

-Although he did well in school and was even on the honor roll, he was expelled from Sir Charles Tupper Secondary School and sentenced to 60 days in jail after he "brutally" assaulted his vice-principal in 1989.
-Johal tried to justify his behavior at his trial in a defense that the journalist Jerry Langton wrote "smacked of cold-blooded cynicism" by saying that as an Indo-Canadian that he was the victim of a racist society and he was only just lashing out against society by beating up his vice-principal so severely that he had to go to the hospital emergency room to save his life.
-The judge at Johal's trial rejected this defense.
+Although he did well in school and was even on the honour roll, he was expelled from Sir Charles Tupper Secondary School and sentenced to 60 days in jail after he "brutally" assaulted his vice-principal in 1989.
+Johal tried to justify his behaviour at his trial in a defence that the journalist Jerry Langton wrote "smacked of cold-blooded cynicism" by saying that as an Indo-Canadian that he was the victim of a racist society and he was only just lashing out against society by beating up his vice-principal so severely that he had to go to the hospital emergency room to save his life.
+The judge at Johal's trial rejected this defence.
 The judge noted there was no evidence that the vice-principal was a racist and that whatever slights and insults Johal may have endured from others was no excuse for the assault.

 Having moved to Richmond, British Columbia, Johal enrolled in McNair Secondary School.
 Johal smashed in the window of a car using a baseball bat and was convicted of possession of a dangerous weapon.
-Johal enrolled in college, but dropped out after his first semester and thus began his criminal career.
+Johal enrolled in college, but dropped out after his first semester to begin his criminal career.
 Johal joined a once Hispanic gang called Los Diablos ("The Devils").
 As the membership of Los Diablos became more Indo-Canadian, the gang was renamed as the Punjabi Mafia.
 He built a reputation as a hit-man working for Jimmy and Ron Dosanjh, both of whom he would later betray and have killed.
 Johal also started to sell cocaine.